yasenOfficial/SmartGlasses/README.md

 ChatGPT Integration: Captures images through the OV2640 Camera Module and sends them to OpenAI’s ChatGPT API.
 The generated answer is then shown on the internal glasses display, providing real-time assistance based on visual input.

-Navigation with Google Maps: Turn-by-turn navigation is handled through Google Maps.
-Directions are shown on the display shortly before each turn and are automatically removed once passed.
-This enables seamless pedestrian navigation without needing to check a phone.
+Navigation: Uses the OpenRouteService (ORS) API to fetch accurate pedestrian navigation data.
+Each upcoming direction is shown on the glasses display shortly before reaching it, and automatically cleared once the user passes it, providing a seamless walking guidance experience.

 Custom Calendar Reminders: A built-in calendar system allows the user to input events manually.
 A notification is shown on the glasses display 10 minutes before the event occurs, ensuring the user stays on schedule.